mikamboo/linux-how-to/donwloading_curl_wget.md

 # Donwloading: cURL, Wget

-How to dowload an entire web site with wget ?
+How to download an entire web site with wget ?
 (Aka web scrapping)

 ```bash
 $ wget \